How to Trade in a Car That is Not Paid Off?

 • Negotiate with the Initial Dealership You Went To.
 Provide them with the offer you got from a third-party company and ask them to match it.
 If they cannot match it, you can try to ask the dealer for the value of the difference you still owe, so you can sell your car outright to the third-party company while having the difference transferred to your new loan.

-Find Out More About How to Trade in a Car You Still Owe On at Ken Ganley Honda
+Find Out More About How to Trade in a Car You Still Owe On at Ken Ganley Honda North Olmsted

-If you have any lingering questions about the vehicle trade-in process at Ken Ganley Honda, you should contact us today!
+If you have any lingering questions about the vehicle trade-in process at Ken Ganley Honda North Olmsted, you should contact us today!
 We’re more than happy to clear up any confusion you may have about how to trade in a car that is not paid off.
 However, if you’re looking to purchase a new car, truck, or SUV in North Olmsted, your best bet is to wait until you have paid off your car in full.

-More from Ken Ganley Honda
+More from Ken Ganley Honda North Olmsted

 Get Directions